-Although the playlist has struggled with issues like cheaters, account recovery services, and technical issues within the broader Destiny 2 experience, Bungie has rolled out some fresh tweaks this season to improve it.
+Although the playlist has traditionally struggled with issues like cheaters, account recovery services, and technical issues within the broader Destiny 2 experience, Bungie has rolled out some fresh tweaks in recent seasons to improve things.

-Here’s a super quick rundown of what you can expect from Trials of Osiris in Season of the Lost:
+Here’s a super quick rundown of what you can expect from Trials of Osiris in the seasons ahead:

-- Trials will only be available to players that own the latest annual expansion (Beyond Light)
+- Trials will only be available to players that own the latest annual expansion (The Witch Queen)

 - You can keep playing once you’ve accrued three losses and still earn gear (although Trials will only offer its best rewards to Flawless runs)